Michelle Wu: Marriage, children, pregnancies, religion

+Wu is a Catholic, which garnered some attention in 2025 when her practice resulted in her being seen with ash on her forehead when adhering with a subpoena to testify before a congressional committee hearing that happened to overlap with that year's observance of Ash Wednesday.

 Hobbies

 Wu plays the piano, having started taking lessons when she was 4, and on her first day as mayor, had one put in her office at city hall.
 In May 2023, she performed the second movement of Mozart's Piano Concerto No. 21 with the Boston Symphony Orchestra.
 She took refresher lessons at Berklee College of Music prior to performing George Gershwin's Rhapsody in Blue as a guest soloist with the Boston Pops in September 2024.
+In November 2025, she played Bach's “Ave Maria” alongside Yo-Yo Ma at Boston's Symphony Hall.